Introducing the HBA team

 Here you can find out a little bit more about the driving force behind HBA and meet the team that put together this website.

 A familiar face around Honley, June owns Zebra and was a founding member of Honley Business Association.
-She helped set up the Community Facebook page, raised funds for CCTV and works tirelessly for the benefit of our village.
-June’s also in charge of the Community Facebook page.
+She helped set up the Community Facebook Group, raised funds for CCTV and works tirelessly for the benefit of our village.
+June’s also in charge of the Community Facebook Group.

 Philip, joined HBA as Treasurer in 2013.
 Owner of Stead Robinson accountants, Philip is definitely not another boring old accountant.
 With his van and triple-ladder, it’s Philip and his team of willing volunteers who install the amazing village displays and festive Christmas lights.